NathanWailes/sens/1. Learn/Books/Ending Aging.md

 - Analogy cont'd: The main reason so many more people disapprove of smoking now than fifty years ago is that there has been a large-scale realization by the public of its terrible health effects.
 - "My goal with this book, as for all my outreach work, is to inject momentum into a similar shift of public opinion concerning aging."
 #### The Motivation for the Pro-Aging Trance
+- I realize there's a huge anti-aging industry that the public is supportive of, but it aims only for modest postponement of aging.
+- The prospect of society eventually being able to eliminate aging as a cause of death "strikes terror into most people".
+  - The usual reaction is to worry about overpopulation, or only the wealthy benefiting, or dictators living forever, etc.
+- I am not saying these objections are dumb.
+- What shocks me is that people more-often-than-not resist discussing the topic seriously.
+  - They will change the subject.
+  - They will "relegate the conversation to an exchange of witicisms".
+  - They will "cast the opponent of aging as a deluded nincompoop".
+- The reason people are behaving this way is that ntil recently, aging has been inveitable, which makes it smarter to just put it out of one's mind.
 #### A Word About SENS Skepticism
+- In this section I will briefly describe where the debate of SENS's chances of success currently stands.
 #### Building a Case, Chapter by Chapter
 ### 3. Demystifying Aging